RADIOCARBON DENDROCHRONOLOGY, ISOTOPE DENDROCLIMATOLOGY AND CONSERVATION OF MONUMENTAL ANGIOSPERM TREES OF THE WORLD

 Research assistant - Dr. Roxana Pătruț, Brainmap ID: U-1700-037S-8765

-SCIENTIFIC AND TECHNICAL REPORT
+FINAL SCIENTIFIC REPORT

-on the implementation of the project entitled
+on the implementation of the research project:

-(Acronym RADACLIR)
+(Acronym RADISODEN)

 Code PN-III-P4-ID-PCE-2020-2567